erizov/Professor/semester_1/lecture_11_dynamic_programming/longest_common_subsequence/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Longest Common Subsequence is the best solution for all problems" ✓ **CORRECT**: Longest Common Subsequence has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Longest Common Subsequence is the best solution for all problems" ✓ **CORRECT**: Longest Common Subsequence has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Longest Common Subsequence is too complex to understand" ✓ **CORRECT**: Longest Common Subsequence can be understood by breaking it down into smaller steps